PeppeL-G/bagawork/docs/src/routes/(default)/documentation/box/+page.md

 ::: tip Tip!

-A better name on this method is probably `childAspectRatio()`, since it sets the aspect ratio of the child component, and not of the `Box` component, but to keep the code shorter, the name `aspectRatio()` is used.
+A better name on this method might be `childAspectRatio()`, since it sets the aspect ratio of the child component, and not of the `Box` component, but to keep the code shorter, the name `aspectRatio()` is used.

 :::